AMT's Emerging Technology Center at IMTS 2014

 Presented by AMT - The Association For Manufacturing Technology

-AMT's Emerging Technology Center (ETC) at IMTS promises to impress visitors at every turn.
+AMT's Emerging Technology Center (ETC) at IMTS promised to impress visitors at every turn and it delivered.
 It's all about sustainable manufacturing powered by advancements in technology and the digital enterprise.
-Be sure to make time in your schedule for the ETC. It's like a candy store for manufacturing technology professionals!

-Selected from more than 200 submitted concepts, the winning design will inspire the full-size Local Motors prototype vehicle that will be printed at IMTS in September 2014.
-Read the full Press Release from Local Motors; Read the Local Motors Blog Post
+Selected from more than 200 submitted concepts, the winning design inspired the full-size Local Motors prototype vehicle printed at IMTS 2014.

 Designed by the company's global community and built using the material science and advanced manufacturing techniques available at the Manufacturing Demonstration Facility (MDF) at Oak Ridge National Laboratory (ORNL), Local Motors will produce an electric vehicle purpose-built for the urban transportation needs of Chicago.

 This is a real-world demonstration of achieving sustainable manufacturing by using emerging technologies from additive to nanomanufacturing, all integrated in a digital environment.